-This section contains the system block diagrams for the Honey Badger compute module in a 2 Open U system.
-It mainly addresses the data paths such as PCI-E and SAS.
-Each Honey Badger compute module has the following cable connectors, which are accessible from the cold aisle:
+This section contains the system block diagrams for the Honey Badger compute module in a Knox system.
+It mainly addresses the PCI-E and SAS data paths.
+Each module has the following cable connectors, which are accessible from the cold aisle:

 - One 10GbE port in SFP+ form factor, to top of rack switch

 - Passive copper Ethernet cable

 - o Max cable length: TBD

 - One external Mini-SAS port in SFF-8088 form factor.
-Depends on use cases, it could be connected to the Knox SEB in another tray within the same Honey Badger system, or the SEB in another Knox system.
+It is connected to the Knox SEB in another tray within the same Honey Badger system:

 - o External mini-SAS cable

-- o Max cable length: 7m
+- Max cable length: 7m

 - One internal Mini-SAS port in SFF-8087 form factor.
-It is reserved for cascading use cases, where it's suggested to be connected to the Knox SEB within the same Honey Badger system.
-Please refer to Section 17.3 and Section 17.4 for details.
+It is reserved to for cascading purpose (to connect Knox SEB in another system).

 - o Internal mini-SAS cable

 - Max cable length: 1.5m